gioui/giouiorg/content/doc/contribute.md

 If you have a [sourcehut](https://sr.ht) account, you can also fork the Gio repository, push your changes to that and use the web-based flow for emailing the patch.
-Start the process by click the "Prepare a patchset" button on the front page of your fork.
+Start the process by clicking the "Prepare a patchset" button on the front page of your fork.

 # GitHub contributions